 Sometimes a legitimate customer will chargeback in lieu of contacting a business directly over a purchase they have made.
-According to a Javelin Strategy & Research study, merchants estimated about 34% of chargebacks they experienced were, in fact, friendly fraud. ” Unlike true fraud, it may be done unintentionally.
-This can happen for a number of reasons: perhaps the customer felt the item was lost or stolen; a family member made a purchase on their behalf; they did not qualify for a refund; they forgot they made the purchase; or they didn’t recognize the business name on their bank statement.
+According to a Javelin Strategy & Research study, merchants estimated about 34% of chargebacks they experienced were, in fact, “friendly fraud.”
+Unlike true fraud, friendly fraud is fraud that may be done somewhat unintentionally.
+This can happen for a number of reasons: Perhaps the customer felt the item was lost or stolen; a family member made a purchase on their behalf; they did not qualify for a refund; they forgot they made the purchase; or they didn’t recognize the business name on their bank statement.
 Here are a few ways you can protect your business against non-fraudulent transactions:

 Communicate delivery times.
 When customers are unsure whether a package is still on the way to them, they may worry it is not coming or forget they ordered it when it does arrive.
 If your products are made to order, communicate in advance that there may be a wait before the item arrives.
 In addition to this, consider letting a customer know when an order is being prepared or filled and when it has shipped.
 This will give them a better expectation of when it will arrive.

 Clearly mark out-of-stock items.
 Help manage customer expectations if a popular item is out of stock.
 Offer to notify them when it is in stock or clearly mark how long the wait might be.
 If customers check out a preorder or out-of-stock item that takes longer to ship, they may expect it to arrive sooner than it does.
 Consider using an inventory management software to keep track of items so you can manage supply and demand better.